PablitoCho/CMIP5_p50_tuna/README.md

 -----------------------------
 #### Acknowledgements
 -----------------------------
 We thank Hartmut Frenzel for regridding the CMIP5 results.
 K.A.S. was supported by the Washington Research Foundation Fund for Innovation in Data-Intensive Discovery and the Moore/Sloan Data Science Environments Project at the University of Washington.
+C.A.D. was supported by grant OCE-1458967 from the National Science Foundation.